 In addition to our Open Access Fund, the University Libraries provide direct financial support for open access content and infrastructure.

 Virginia Tech does not have a comprehensive open access policy.
-However, there is currently (fall 2017) a working group developing a faculty open access policy (see their website to keep up with developments).
+However, there is currently a working group developing a faculty open access policy (see the website to keep up with developments).
 Presentations can be given on request by any department, college, or research group, and NLI sessions are being offered to inform faculty and receive feedback- go to the NLI listing and look for "Sharing Our Research."

 There are two open access policies within the university, affecting library faculty and graduate students: